ravihansa3000/vesuvius-portable-windows/README.txt

 Vesuvius not starting up could be one of the following issues:

+	* Vesuvius Portable must be located in a directory path that does not contain spaces or special characters.
+This is to avoid known issues with some versions of Windows.
+Move Vesuvius Portable to a directory path without spaces or special characters and launch vesuvius.exe.
+For eg. D:\Sahana\vesuvius-portable

     * Vesuvius launches a web server on port 80 and MySQL on 3306.
 If these ports are currently being utilized by your operating system, Vesuvius will not be able to start.
-To check what ports are available click on Check Available Ports in the menu and shutdown those respective non-Vesuvius processes
+To check what ports are available click on Check Status in the menu and shutdown those respective non-Vesuvius processes

     * Skype occupies Apache HTTPS 443 - you may have to shut own Skype before using the Portable Applet version of Vesuvius

-    * If you have problems with response click on Restart Vesuvius Server
+    * If you have problems with response click on Restart Vesuvius Portable

 2) Vesuvius is too slow

     * Vesuvius needs a fast USB disk (2.0 at least) as it runs off this disk.

-Check if the WebServer (Apache) and Database (MySQL) has started by clicking on the 'Check Server Ports' menu items.
+Check if the WebServer (Apache) and Database (MySQL) has started by clicking on the 'Check Server Status' menu item.
 You should see a report as below indicating port 80 and port 3306 is taken by programs Apache.exe and mysqld-opt.exe from the W: drive

 Apache (HTTP)          80   w:\usr\local\apache2\bin\Apache.exe
 Apache (HTTPS)        443   free
 MySQL                3306   W:\usr\local\mysql\bin\mysqld-opt.exe

-If you don't see the above click on 'Stop Vesuvius Server' followed by 'Re-Start Vesuvius Server'.
+If you don't see the above click on 'Stop Vesuvius Portable' followed by 'Restart Vesuvius Portable'.
 If instead the above ports are taken by another program you need to stop that program before Vesuvius works.
 This could be another installation of Apache or MySQL that is creating the conflict.

 Portable Developer Environment
 ------------------------------